• Skip to primary navigation

 Ingredients

-• 3 tbsp garlic infused olive oil
+• 3 tablespoon garlic infused olive oil

 • 2 pounds mussels cleaned*